systemjs/systemjs/docs/hooks.md

 The default fetch implementation used by module types is simply `System.fetch = window.fetch` and can be hooked through the fetch hook, allowing for any custom request interception.

-#### transform(url, source) -> Promise<String>

-This hook is provided by the [transform extra](../dist/extras/transform.js).

-The default implementation is a pass-through transform that returns the fetched source.

-For an example of a transform see the [Babel plugin transform](https://github.com/systemjs/systemjs-transform-babel).